Moving to Colombia

 You do need to learn Spanish, but honestly, this would be required anyway if you plan to live here.

-The only real requirement for moving to Colombia is making sure you have location independent income.
+The only real requirement for moving to Colombia is making sure you have a strong source of international, location independent income.

 You do not want to rely on a pension from a Western government, a remote job, or a job in Colombia.